enzoborgfrantz/amoeba-ui/README.md

-# rollup-library-boiler
+# amoeba-ui
-A boilerplate project for libraries using rollup
+A react component library